-Aces and Faces is one of the many video poker variations found in online casinos.
-For some people, who prefer to gamble individually rather than on a table against a group of people, Aces and Faces is a great choice.
+Aces and Faces is one of the many video poker variations available in online casinos.
+For some people who prefer to gamble individually rather than on a table against a group of people, Aces and Faces is a great choice.

 What is Aces and Faces?

 Aces and Faces is a game that mixes the mechanics of a slot machine game and the winning combinations in poker.
-In this game, you get a random set of five cards, kind of like a slot’s reel where the symbols you land are random.
+In this game, you get a random set of five cards, where the symbols you land on are random.
 Every time you get a winning combination, you win based on the pay table you see on the left side of the screen.
-Like other video poker games, Aces & Faces can only be played alone unlike live games where you can play with other players.
+Like other video poker games, Aces & Faces can only be played alone, unlike live games where you can play with other players.

 How to Play Aces and Faces Video Poker